 YouTube is where we were definitely impressed with Pie.
 It blocked everything, didn’t glitch, and allowed us to watch YouTube videos on both browsers we tried seamlessly.

-We also had the option to turn off ad blocking, so we could still support YouTube creators while blocking ads on major corporations.
+Pie also allows you to turn off ad blocking, so we could still support YouTube creators while blocking ads on major corporations.
 It was a win-win.

 Bypassing paywall test